H-Sci-Med-Tech is looking for new editors

-H-Sci-Med-Tech is a network for the growing number of scholars, whether independent or with institutional affiliations, who apply humanities methods to study science, medicine or technology across a wide variety of periods and regions of the world.
-While rooted in history, ours is a very interdisciplinary field, bringing together complementary theories and methodologies from across the humanities and the social sciences.
+H-Sci-Med-Tech is a network for scholars who apply humanities and social science methods to study science, medicine or technology across a wide variety of periods and regions of the world.
+While rooted in history, ours is a very interdisciplinary field, bringing together theories and methodologies from across the humanities and the social sciences.

 You can also follow us on Twitter: we are @HSciMedTech.

 You are warmly invited to a public lecture with Dr. Nick Hopwood, ‘The many births of the test-tube baby’ which takes place on Wednesday 6 May 2015 in the Bowland Auditorium, Berrick Saul Building, University of York, starting at 6:00pm.
 All are welcome and no booking necessary.

 Questioning the Concepts of Culture, Diversity, and Comparison in the History and Philosophy of Science